-- Patients' immediate and ongoing needs were fully assessed.
-This included their clinical needs and their mental and physical wellbeing. - The average daily quantity of Hypnotics (a sleep-inducing drug) prescribed (practice 0.45) was comparable to other practices in the CCG average of 0.59 and nationally of 0.91. - We saw no evidence of discrimination when making care and treatment decisions. - Staff used appropriate tools to assess the level of pain in patients. - Staff advised patients what to do if their condition got worse and where to seek further help and support.
+- Patients' immediate and on-going needs were fully assessed.
+This included their clinical needs and their mental and physical wellbeing. - We saw no evidence of discrimination when making care and treatment decisions. - Staff used appropriate tools to assess the level of pain in patients. - Staff advised patients what to do if their condition got worse and where to seek further help and support.